 The Lake Chad basin crisis has become one of Africa’s most acute crises and Cameroon is one of the four countries affected.
-Since 2015, there has been a dramatic increase in the number of Nigerian refugees who have crossed to the Far North region fleeing violence from Boko Haram, reaching 76 500.
-Attacks from the armed group have also displaced around 220 000 Cameroonians.
+Some areas have alarming levels of food insecurity and malnutrition.
+Since 2015, there has been a dramatic increase in the number of Nigerian refugees, fleeing violence from Boko Haram.
+Violence has also displaced around 241 000 Cameroonians in the Far North region.
 On top of this, Cameroon hosts the highest number of refugees from Central African Republic.
-Some areas have alarming levels of food insecurity and malnutrition.

-Since 2013, the EU has allocated a total of €80.7 million in humanitarian assistance to Cameroon In the last two years, the European Commission's European Civil Protection and Humanitarian Aid Operations department has substantially increased its support to respond to the growing needs.
-In 2017, €19 million has been allocated to provide life-saving assistance in the Far North region as well as in eastern Cameroon.
+Since 2013, the EU has allocated a total of €81.6 million in humanitarian assistance to Cameroon.
+In the last two years, the European Commission's Civil Protection and Humanitarian Aid Operations department (ECHO) has substantially increased its support to respond to the growing needs.
+In 2017, €20 million was allocated to provide life-saving assistance in the Far North region as well as in eastern Cameroon.

-The funds contribute to maintaining the humanitarian response to refugees from Nigeria and Central African Republic, covering internally displaced persons and vulnerable host communities.
+The funds contribute to maintaining the humanitarian response to refugees from Nigeria and Central African Republic, covering internally displaced people and vulnerable host communities.
 Shelter, food, safe drinking water and sanitation, primary healthcare, support to livelihoods, protection and emergency education are the main areas of work.
-Furthermore, the acute food insecurity and undernutrition of the most vulnerable population are addressed.
+Furthermore, the acute food insecurity and undernutrition of the most vulnerable population are also addressed.

 In the Far North Region, it was necessary to adapt the previous nutrition programmes, focused on prevention, to allow them to respond to the current nutrition emergency.
-The prevention and treatment of acute malnutrition are also supported by the European Commission.
-About 300 000 people benefit from food assistance in the form of cash transfers or food supplies.
+The prevention and treatment of severe acute malnutrition are also supported by the European Commission.
+About 250 000 people benefit from food assistance in the form of cash transfers or food supplies.